tadaspetra/astro-video-call/BLOG.md

 ```

 ## Call Page
-Other than the call component that will be provided by the `agora-react-uikit`, the call page will be simple.
-We want to print out the name of the channel we have joined.
+With in the call component that we will build with the `agora-rtc-react`, we want to print out the name of the channel we have joined.

 The redirect we used in the previous section is dynamic, and it will be different depending on the channelName we entered.
 To handle this in Astro, we need to create a `channel` folder and in the folder define a file named `[channelName].astro`.
 The square brackets signify that the dynamic `${channelName}` in our URL will be passed as a parameter in this component.
 We just need to retrieve it and display it in our UI.